 So should existing PS4 owners upgrade to the Pro?
 That's a tougher call.
 The ever-growing list of PS4 Pro enhanced games includes Red Dead Redemption 2, Shadow of the Tomb Raider, Horizon: Zero Dawn, Uncharted 4 and Destiny 2, so it all depends on what you play and how badly you want to see those games in shiny 4K.
 Naturally, due to its extra power, the PS4 Pro is notably chunkier than the PS4 Slim.

 Both the PS4 and PS4 Pro support High Dynamic Range for richer, brighter colors on supported TVs.

 One thing you won't have to factor in when choosing your PS4 is game selection.
 All current and upcoming PS4 games will work on PS4, PS4 Slim and PS4 Pro — the only difference is they might look a little prettier on the Pro.
 That means that you'll get to play excellent exclusives like Spider-Man, God of War and Uncharted 4 as well as third-party blockbusters such as Assassin's Creed Odyssey and Call of Duty: Black Ops 4 no matter which console you choose.

 All in all, the PS4 Slim is a good budget buy, while the PS4 Pro is a wise choice for gamers with 4K televisions who want the very best experience available.
-You also shouldn't forget about Microsoft's Xbox One S, which is the only current console with a 4K Blu-ray player and offers HDR gaming, as well as the $499 Xbox One X, which offers even more 4K power than the PS4 Pro for a more premium price.
+You also shouldn't forget about Microsoft's $249 Xbox One S, which is the only current console with a 4K Blu-ray player and offers HDR gaming, as well as the $499 Xbox One X, which offers even more 4K power than the PS4 Pro for a more premium price.